Jimmy Carter and Monitor Breakfasts: A long, storied history

 | Washington

 Former President Jimmy Carter, who died Dec.
-29 at age 100, was a guest at the Monitor Breakfast nine times: first in 1971 as the new governor of Georgia; four more times before the 1976 election; once as president; and three times as a former president.
+29 at age 100, was a guest at The Monitor Breakfast nine times: first in 1971 as the new governor of Georgia; four more times before the 1976 election; once as president; and three times as a former president.

 His most memorable appearance may have been the morning of Dec.
 12, 1974, when he handed the assembled reporters a scoop: He was running for president.
-But his disclosure was so low key that it generated little buzz.
+But his disclosure was so low-key that it generated little buzz.
 The Monitor’s story ran on Page 3.

 Why We Wrote This

-On nine different visits to our breakfast table, over the course of many decades, the former president displayed his keen intellect and trademark decency.
+On nine different visits to our Breakfast table, over the course of many decades, the former president displayed his keen intellect and trademark decency.
 He also made news.

 On June 24, 1976, before his nomination at the Democratic National Convention, Mr. Carter said at another breakfast that he would not bring up Watergate in the campaign, nor mention President Gerald Ford’s pardon of former President Richard Nixon.
 (Later, however, Mr. Carter seemed to change his tune; the Nixon pardon is widely seen as a key factor in his defeat of Mr. Ford.)